 Nothing is harder to sell around than a prospect unwilling or unready to buy.
 A company that checks every box in your ideal customer profile doesn’t hold weight if the decision maker isn’t in a position to sign a deal with you now.
 According to HubSpot, as many as 25 percent of the deals that are marked closed-lost are because of timing, or rather, the lack of it.

-Buying signals, also frequently named prospecting signals, sales triggers or, sales signals, refer to events that indicate an opportunity for you as a salesperson to reach out to a prospect.
+Buying signals are events that indicate an opportunity for you as a salesperson to reach out to a prospect.
 Buying signals help you determine when a company is likely to need your product or service so that you can focus on the accounts most likely to turn into paying customers now.